-‘Road safety is everyone’s responsibility’ underpins a three-year collaborative pilot project between the Motor Accident Commission (MAC) and the Limestone Coast Local Government Association (LCLGA).
+‘Road safety is everyone’s responsibility’ underpins a collaborative project between the Government of South Australia and the Limestone Coast Local Government Association (LCLGA).
 Designed to demonstrate the significant benefits of a regionally based officer who works with community road safety groups, local government and the range of stakeholders involved in road safety.

 The Regional Community Road Safety Officer provides direction and support to the region’s community road safety groups as well as coordinating regional projects that is expected to reduce the number and severity of crashes.

 It is envisaged that the program will not only provide the Government of SA with an important regional link but also the cohesive approach has the potential to be replicated elsewhere.